bertinetto/r2d2/README.md

 ## Meta-learning with differentiable closed-form solvers

-PyTorch code will be released this November.
+PyTorch code will be released soon.
+Sorry for the wait.